Signs of Burnout in Women: Why It Looks Different

 What are the signs of burnout in women?

 Burnout in women often presents as persistent exhaustion that does not improve with rest, emotional detachment from people you care about, difficulty feeling warmth or connection (sometimes called tender feelings numbness), increased irritability or resentment in close relationships, and physical symptoms including sleep disruption, hormonal changes, and unexplained physical complaints.
-Women are more likely than men to continue functioning externally while experiencing significant internal distress, which means the signs can be easy to overlook or dismiss.
+Women are more likely than men to keep functioning externally while experiencing significant internal distress, which means the signs can be easy to overlook or dismiss.

 Is women's burnout different from men's?

 Research suggests there are consistent differences in how burnout presents across genders.
 Women score higher on the emotional exhaustion dimension of burnout; men more often score higher on depersonalisation (detachment and cynicism).
 Women are also more likely to experience relational burnout — showing distress in their close relationships rather than at work — and to internalise symptoms as physical complaints rather than naming them as psychological distress.
-Gender socialisation, which trains women to suppress needs and prioritise others, means burnout in women often accumulates silently over a longer period before being recognised.
+Gender socialisation, which trains women to suppress needs and prioritise others, means burnout in women often builds up silently over a longer period before being recognised.

 Can burnout cause physical symptoms in women?

 Yes.
 Burnout is not only psychological.
-Chronic stress disrupts hormonal regulation, sleep architecture, and immune function.
+Chronic stress disrupts hormonal regulation, sleep, and immune function.
 Women experiencing burnout commonly report disrupted menstrual cycles, worsened PMS, significant sleep disturbance, hair loss (telogen effluvium), and increased susceptibility to autoimmune flares.
 Persistent headaches and gastrointestinal symptoms are also common.
 Because these physical symptoms are not always connected to burnout in clinical settings, women may be investigated for other causes while the underlying condition goes unaddressed.

 How do you recover from burnout as a woman?